Drinking coffee at work is a little like drinking alcohol at a bar—everyone does it and everyone knows exactly why they do.

 If you don’t want to look like you’re heading to a picnic, or you’re just generally a fabulous artsy type, Cath Kidston makes some truly beautiful thermos flasks that are as unique as you are.
 They may not have the same heat retention as some of the other models listed here, but they sure are pretty!
 Eh, who wants to burn their tongue when they are trying to look all cute anyway?

 The Starbucks Thermal Tumbler has to get a mention—this is coffee we are talking about after all.
 Although this stylish little number may not be a thermos flask in the strictest sense, its stainless steel vacuum construction qualify it for our list.
-One of these will run you around 10 bucks.
 Its affordability, good looks, and great performance when it comes to keeping your coffee hot on the way to work, means that this “on the go” product is one of the best in its class.

 The best coffee thermos

 The Thermos King is the one you really want.
 If your brand name is synonymous with the product itself, I suppose it’s acceptable to call your flagship model “The King.”
 First trademarked over a hundred years ago in Germany, Thermos still leading the way—both in performance and in value for the money.
 It is hard to look past a Thermos when you are hunting for a good vacuum flask.
 This almost unbreakable classic will hold a liter of steaming hot coffee, and keep it that way for at least twenty-four hours.
 With a handy handle, a range of fun colors, and a decent price tag from Amazon, you can hardly go wrong with the Thermos King for your coffee at work.